 - Priority for admission is considered for those who have all pre-requisites completed at the time of application.

-- Priority for admission is considered for those who have a degree from The College at Brockport
+- Priority for admission is considered for those who have a degree from SUNY Brockport

 Consult the Department of Nursing website for application deadlines and other admission information.